5 Things To Consider For Your Kitchen Renovation Project

 Electrical and Plumbing

 Electrical and plumbing issues can quickly skyrocket your renovation budget.
-Carefully plan your kitchen around your electrical and plumbing, being mindful that some of them may have to be moved or you need to replace the plumbing so that it’s up to code.
+Carefully plan your kitchen around your electrical and plumbing, being mindful that some of them may have to be moved or you need to replace the plumbing or electrical so that it’s up to code.
 You may decide to add recessed lights, pendants over your peninsula, or add additional outlets.
-Or, you may decide you want 2 sinks (one large sink for washing dishes and another smaller sink at an island for washing hands) and 2 dishwashers which is pretty common today.
+Or, you may decide you want 2 sinks (one large sink for washing dishes and another smaller sink at an island for washing vegetables) and 2 dishwashers which is pretty common today.
 It’s best to understand how you intend to use your kitchen and have this planned out before you start, so you can minimize unexpected surprises.

-Materials can add significantly to your budget, especially if you want upscale materials such as calacutta marble countertops, cabinet style, upper glass cabinet doors, high end appliances, or handcrafted ceramic tile for backsplashes, and more.
+Materials can add significantly to your budget, especially if you want upscale materials such as calacutta marble countertops, glass cabinet doors, high end appliances, or handcrafted ceramic tile for backsplashes, and more.
 Think again about how you plan to use the kitchen, what is most important to you, and what materials you can compromise with.
 Do you cook a lot and prefer a durable countertop that doesn’t scratch and etch?
 Then a marble countertop is not for you even though it would give your kitchen an elegant look.
 Perhaps you would rather have custom cabinetry with upper glass cabinets and a pantry for storage, and aren’t as concerned with high end faucets, hardware, or sinks.
 The aesthetics of the kitchen is just as important as the layout, but can increase your budget so think about what materials you are willing to spend more money on compared to others.

 Some of the biggest horror stories you will hear about a remodeling project is that budget has increased significantly because the general contractor made many mistakes and provided low quality work.
 Make sure to get references, interview the general contractors thoroughly, and ask to see examples of the their work.
 If you can, try to go a job site that the contractor recently completed to see their previous work so you can really inspect and see the workmanship firsthand.
 Most importantly, you want to make sure you are a good fit with the contractor, that the contractor is honest, has integrity, respects his/her employees, and has your best interest in mind throughout the entire project from beginning to end.